AviaCounterHelix/Path-finding/README.md

 ______________________________________________________

-Next step we obtaion a cross vector to create a pipe crossection.
+Next step we obtain a cross vector to create a pipe crossection.
 For thi puprose we use points number 1 and 6 as start and finish of the vector for which we trying to find a cross vector.

 Code of this step in the cross_point.py